• Menu

 DAY TRIPS FROM TAORMINA

 If you’re on the fence about spending more than a couple of days in Taormina, consider using it as a base to explore other parts of eastern Sicily.
-One of the main reasons why people head out to this part of the world is to visit one of the world’s most active volcanoes, the imperious Mount Etna.
+Indeed, one of the main reasons why people head out to this part of the world is to visit one of the world’s most active volcanoes, the imperious Mount Etna.
 When in Rome, as they say…

-Mount Etna Day Trip from Taormina
+Mount Etna Day Trip

 a small group of people hiking through the lava fields on mount etna in the snow